Rush of Ikorr Rule Book v1.1

 Triggered abilities trigger automatically when a specific

-game action, phase, or timing occurs.
-These specific game actions, phases, and timing are in bold and in all capital letters at the beginning of an ability.
+game actions, phases, and timing are in bold and in all

-The ATTACK ability triggers when that champion takes the attack action during your Action Phase.
+champion takes the attack action during your

-The DEATH ability triggers when that champion dies.
+DEATH: A DEATH ability triggers when that

-The RAID ability triggers when that champion raids.
+RAID: A RAID ability triggers when that

-The SUMMON ability triggers when that champion is summoned.
+SUMMON: A SUMMON ability triggers when that

 Keyword Abilities: